 - Ocular discharge

 - Color changes (e.g., cloudy or discolored eyes)

 - Constant rubbing of the eyes

-Chronic blindness can be harder to detect, however, in these cases the patients have better chances of compensating vision loss with other senses.
+Chronic blindness can be harder to detect; however, in these cases, the patients have better chances of compensating for vision loss with other senses.
 Some signs of progressive vision loss are:

 - General disorientation

 - Misjudging heights and bumping into walls, furniture, or other objects